 - Break the Project into Smaller tasks and Milestones.
 Instead of becoming overwhelmed, team members have a manageable roadmap with several deadlines.
 This also reduces any indecision regarding where to start.

 - Set goals: Help your team to set goals (personal or professional) and a schedule for achieving these objectives.
 There are a few ways to approach this challenge including the Ivy Lee Method for creating task lists and Warren Buffet’s 5-step process for prioritizing success.

-- Convey the Why: Personal responsibility and ownership is key to motivating your team and avoiding procrastination.
+- Convey the Why: Personal responsibility and ownership are key to motivating your team and avoiding procrastination.
 If a team member feels a task is unimportant or a waste of time, they will never start!
 Make sure that everyone understands the purpose of the project and the value of individual contributions in achieving the desired outcome.

 - Reduce distractions: Distractions come in many forms, especially when working in an open office.
 Encourage your team to use the 3 Ds – Decide, Delegate, or Defer – to avoid interruptions and distractions.